Brazyliszek/pf/index.md

 My name is Mateusz and here I want to share with you results from my projects I've done hobbystically throughout the years

 The portfolio contains small and big DIY projects, some programs that I created, projects from my time at the univeristy and that sort of stuff.
 I tried to include some details about each of them.
-Projects are in chronological order from the newest to the oldest.

 ### PWM rectifier
 #PowerElectronics #Matlab #Simulink #LTSpice

 <center>
   <p float="left">
     <a href="https://brazyliszek.github.io/pf/images/act_all.jpg"><img src="images/act_all.jpg" width="300"/></a>